chrjabs/masters-thesis/Notes.md

 ## Intro

 - Vagueness in parts intentional (how to do better?)
+  - easily encoded: succinctly
   - e.g. "small enough encoding": should I say "polynomial size encoding"?
 Technically it should be something like "an encoding of size smaller than the worst-case runtime of the problem"
 - Earlier version: multi-objective earlier, Matti asked to move declarative/SAT earlier
   - Need to find balance
 - Complexity discussion?
+  - Unse NP-hard _informally_
+  - Discuss real-world runtimes
+- Encoding size: "the efficiency of the pipeline depends on the size of the encoding"
-- "MaxSAT as the declarative progamming language": is something like "SAT-based language similar to MaxSAT" better?
+- "MaxSAT as the declarative programming language": is something like "SAT-based language similar to MaxSAT" better?
 - p4: Pareto point definition move forward?
 - Struggle to find balance between not making the intro more lengthy and explaining enough so that it is understandable